 - It had not been raining for two months.

 - His eyes were red.
 I think he had not been sleeping for a long time.

 - She had not been studying in London for a long time.

 - My brother went to buy a new laptop because his old one had not been working for ten days.

-To make the interrogative sentences, inverts the subject, and the verb had.
+To make the past perfect continuous tense sentences, interrogative inverts the subject and the verb had.

 - Had she been studying grammar for two hours?

 - What had Ahmad been doing before his mother got home?